 • Advanced characteristics: comma operator, dynamic memory allocation.

 • Practical programming in lab by applying all the arguments explained in the theory part: examples, exercises.

 The exam, unified with the Laboratory module, consists in two parts, that will take place around February (first part) and June (second part).
 The final global mark will be the composition (average) of the marks of the two parts.
 Students who do not pass these partial exams can try again in the normal 4 examinations scattered around the year, starting from June.
 Those exams are on the total program of the course.

-The exams (partial as well as total) verify the ability in writing simple programs to the computer, in lab.
+The exams (partial as well as total) verify the ability in coding simple programs to the computer or a written exam.

 To pass the exam, the students have to show: